-TERM DESCRIPTION Restricted Net Position Net position is considered restricted when constraints placed on the asset are either: (1) externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws and regulations of other governments; or (2) imposed by law through constitutional provisions or enabling legislation.
-Intended to identify resources that were received or earned by the government, with an explicit understanding between the government and the resource providers that the funds would be used for a specific purpose.
-Restricted Net Position Components Two additional components - expendable and nonexpendable - may be displayed when permanent endowments or permanent fund principal amounts are included in restricted net position.
+TERM DESCRIPTION Net position is considered restricted when constraints placed of the asset are either: (1) externally imposed by creditors (such through debt covenants), grantors, contributors, or laws and regulations of other governments; or (2) imposed by law thro constitutional provisions or enabling legislation.
+Intended to identify resources that were received or earned by the government, with an explicit understanding between the government and the resource providers that the funds would used for a specific purpose.Restricted Net Position ComponentsTwo additional components-expendable and nonexpendable- be displayed when permanent endowments or permanent fun principal amounts are included in restricted net position.
 Nonexpendable net position components are those that are required to be retained in perpetuity.
 Note: Does not include restricted "capital assets."
-Instead, restricted capital assets are included in the component of net position called "Net Investment in Capital Assets."
-Revenues Those resources for which the appropriate services have been performed, so as to be earned.
-RIA Registered Investment Adviser Sales and Service Activities performed by the institution for which resources have been earned.
+Instead, restricted capital assets ar included in the component of net position called "Net Investmin Capital Assets."
+Revenues RIA Registered Investment Adviser Sales and Service Activities performed by the institution for which resources have been earned.
 Scholarship and Fellowships Function The scholarships and fellowships function of expenses includes only those disbursements of resources to students for scholarships and fellowships.
 This category should not include any allocation of resources that were credited to a student's account for tuition and fees or auxiliary receivables.
 SEC Securities and Exchange Commission Segment An identifiable activity within the institution that has revenue pledged to retire debt for which the activity's revenue, expenses, assets, and liabilities are separately accounted for and reported.
 SEOG Supplemental Education Opportunity Grant SFAS Statements of Financial Accounting Standards Short-Term Investments Includes all debt investments with a maturity (as of purchase date) of less than one year, and all cash and bank deposits.
-Special Items Special items are significant transactions or other events within the control of management that are either unusual in nature or infrequent in occurrence.
-SSAP Summary of Significant Accounting Policies SSAP Student Service Fees Summary of Significant Accounting Policies Fees charged for the performance of activities related to students' activities not related to instruction, research, or public service.
+Special ItemsSpecial items are significant transactions or other even control of management that are either unusual in natu infrequent in occurrence.
+SSAP Summary of Significant Accounting Policies Student Service Fees Fees charged for the performance of activities related to students' activities not related to instruction, research, or public service.
+Student ServicesAlso referred to as student support function.